AdobeDocs/experience-manager-htl.en/help/java-use-api.md

 }
 ```

 When this content is accessed, the HTL file is executed.
-Within the HTL code we use the context object `properties` to access the current resource's `title` and `description` and display them.
+Within the HTL code, we use the context object `properties` to access the current resource's `title` and `description` and display them.
 The output file `/content/my-example.html` will be:

 ```html
 <div>